kwkraus/fleet-assistant-multi-agent-app/docs/API_TESTING.md

 This guide shows how to test the Fleet Assistant API using curl and other tools.

+This needs to be reviewed and approved automatically

 ## API Key Authentication

 The API uses API Key authentication instead of OAuth/OIDC for faster development iteration.
 The system supports multiple header formats: